LSchlierf/sevenheaven-react/README.md

 # Seven Heaven Website

-This is the root project for my band's website.
+This is the root project for the first version of my band's website.

+The current repository can be found [here](https://www.github.com/lschlierf/sevenheaven-next).

 ## Live version